Small stand alone dwellings (granny flats)

 Recent legislative change has allowed the construction of small standalone dwellings to be undertaken without the need to apply for a building consent.
 These are typically referred to as granny flats.

-Before you start to build one you should check to make sure you meet all of the very specific requirements.
+Before you start to build a standalone dwelling (granny flat) you should check to make sure you meet all of the very specific requirements.
 If so;

 • You will need to get some basic plans.
 Note that the plans will need to be properly drawn to a recognised scale etc.